All India Survey on Higher Education

-All India Survey on Higher Education was started in India in 2010–11.
-A task force was formed constitution representatives from HRD ministry, University Grants Commission, All India Council of Technical Education, Medical Council of India (now superseded by National Medical Commission), National University of Education Planning and Administration, Distance Education Council of India and representatives of many universities.
+All India Survey on Higher Education (AISHE) was started in India in 2010–11.
+A task force was formed constitution representatives from education ministry, University Grants Commission, All India Council of Technical Education, National Medical Commission, National University of Education Planning and Administration, Distance Education Council of India and representatives of many universities.

-Task force recommended survey making an annual exercise which was accepted and now it is a regular survey being conducted by department of Higher Education in ministry of HRD India.
+Task force recommended survey making an annual exercise which was accepted and now it is a regular survey being conducted by department of Higher Education in ministry of education, India.